epykure/epyk-studio/README.md

 ======

 The idea of this module is to never leave Python until the end of the product.
-By using this module there is no need to move to Javascript or even worst to start learning TypeScript to create safe and modern webpages.
+By using this module there is no need to move to Javascript or even worse to start learning TypeScript to create safe and modern webpages.

 This will allow you to make the bridge between Python and Javascript and then to reuse both rich ecosystems.
 Everything which is close to Javascript will be using the Javascript naming conventions.